nwjs/grunt-nw-builder/README.md

 grunt.initConfig({
   nodewebkit: {
     options: {
+        plattforms: ['win','osx'],
-        build_dir: './webkitbuilds', // Where the build version of my node-webkit app is saved
+        buildDir: './webkitbuilds', // Where the build version of my node-webkit app is saved },
-        mac: true, // We want to build it for mac
-        win: true, // We want to build it for win
-        linux32: false, // We don't need linux32
-        linux64: false // We don't need linux64
-    },
     src: ['./example/public/**/*'] // Your node-webkit app
   },